ibm-cloud-docs/containers/cs_cluster.md

 ### Overview of required {{site.data.keyword.containershort_notm}} access policies and permissions
 {: #access_ov}

 Review the access policies and permissions that you can grant to users in your {{site.data.keyword.Bluemix_notm}} account.
+The operator and editor roles have separate permissions.
+If you want a user to, for example, add worker nodes and bind services, then you must assign the user both the operator and editor roles.

 |Access policy|Cluster Management Permissions|Kubernetes Resource Permissions|
 |-------------|------------------------------|-------------------------------|